 The School is an affiliate of Friends of Growing Up Green ("Friends of GUG"), a New York State not-for-profit corporation, through common management.
 Friends of GUG supports the School through technical and financial assistance.
-For the years ended June 30, 2017 and 2016, Friends of GUG made contributions to the School in the amount of \$36,300 and \$0.
-There were no other material transactions between Friends of GUG and the School.
+During the period from December 15, 2015 (inception) to June 30, 2017, there were no material transactions between Friends of GUG and the School.

-Growing Up Green Charter School II
+Growing Up Green Charter School

-The School is an affiliate of Growing Up Green Charter School II ("GUG II"), a New York State not-for-profit education corporation who both share common management and board members.
-The School was not required to consolidate financial statements with GUG II as the School does not have an economic interest in the net assets of GUG II.
-During the years ended June 30, 2017 and 2016, the School charged \$81,953 and \$30,701 of operating expenses to GUG II.
-In addition, the School entered into four interest free loan agreements between February 2016 and January 2017, totaling \$346,000 with GUG II.
-These loans are due by June 30, 2018 and were used for GUG II startup costs.
-Balance due from GUG II at June 30, 2017 and 2016 was \$369,423 and \$330,701.
-In October 2017, GUG II paid the School the first quarterly payment of \$86,500 on this loan.
+The School is an affiliate of Growing Up Green Charter School ("GUG"), a New York State not-for-profit education corporation who both share common management and board members.
+The School was not required to consolidate financial statement with GUG as the School does not have an economic interest in the net assets of GUG.
+During the period from December 15, 2015 (inception) to June 30, 2017, GUG charged \$112,654 of operating expenses to the School.
+In addition, the School entered into four interest free loan agreements between February 2016 and January 2017, totaling \$346,000 with GUG.
+These loans are due by June 30, 2018 and were used for startup costs for the School.
+Balance due to GUG at June 30, 2017 was \$369,423.
+Subsequent to June 30, 2017, the School paid the first quarterly principal payment of \$86,500 to GUG.